Factory Reset

 • Remove configuration but keep system files and log files.

 When you run the NVUE factory reset commands, the switch prompts you to confirm that you want to continue.
+To run the commands without the prompts to continue, add the force option at the end of the command.

-The following example resets the switch to the factory defaults and removes configuration, system files, and log files:
+The following example resets the switch to the factory defaults and removes all configuration, system files, and log files:

-root@switch:~# nv action reset system factory-reset
+cumulus@switch:~$ nv action reset system factory-default

 Type [n] to abort.